-Peppermint Oil Reduces Intestinal Spasms and Irritable Bowel Syndrome
+Peppermint Oil Reduces Intestinal Spasms and Irritable Bowels

 Both studies tested the use of peppermint oil in patients prior to having colonoscopies.
 Japanese researchers from the Mitoyo General Hospital in Toyohama studied 8,269 patients who were undergoing esophagogastroduodenoscopy.
 The patients were divided into three groups, and given either hyoscine butyl bromide, glucagon or peppermint oil prior to their colonoscopies.
 The researchers developed an antispasmodic score, which gauged the level of success the treatment had in reducing intestinal spasms during the procedure.